 Taking off a stapled sheet is easy to.
 It pulls off like a zipper.
 You can pop the staples out with a hammer and use the sheet again without big screw holes.

-Eventually I will provide you with an accurate list of materials for each project.
-If you are lucky I will even give the number pieces and length of cuts.
-It can really speed things up if you have all the right pieces cut and ready before you start to assemble.
+An accurate list of materials is important to have.
+Counting the number pieces and length of cuts.
+It can speed things up if you have all the right pieces cut and ready before you start to assemble.
+Especially when you go to buy the material.

 Choosing a transition